T 07804 059426 E firstname.lastname@example.org

 Operation Noah believes that the likelihood of runaway global warming raises questions that go to the heart of our Christian faith.

-We believe that God’s creation is a gift that we have a duty to care for and that the wellbeing of all creation matters to God.
-We must repent for the damage we have done to the earth.
+We believe that God’s creation is a gift that we have a duty to care for, and that the wellbeing of creation matters to God.
+We must repent for the damage we have done to the earth and live differently.

 We also believe that climate change is about justice, because the poor of the world – those who have done the least to cause it – are already suffering the devastating consequences of the climate crisis.
 Acting on climate change is about loving our neighbours: that means those in other countries and future generations too.